 - It is the goal of the Montana WIC program to service the entire geographic area of the state.
-All counties and reservations shall be covered for service delivery through contracts with local entities. - Any counties or reservations that have a master contract with the State of Montana DPHHS may be awarded a task order to provide WIC services locally, covering an agreed upon region (may include several counties) where this is in the best interest of the Montana WIC program. - The lead agency requesting and accepting the task order must be fully able to provide all WIC services. - WIC contracts may also be awarded based on competitive bidding process, or Request for Proposal (RFP). - Determination of service site delivery (clinic locations and schedules) will be made by the lead local agency holding the contract or task order for the region.
-Consideration shall be given to: - o Placement of the location in the Affirmative Action Plan; - Potentially eligible population; - Interest or demand by the residents; and/or, - Feasibility and cost effectiveness - Opening additional sites within a region requires an application to be submitted to the State for review and approval. - Closing existing sites, or significantly changing the location of an existing site, requires completion of a Civil Rights Impact Analysis which is covered in policy A. Civil Rights/Non-Discrimination and Complaints within Section.
+All counties and reservations shall be covered for service delivery through contracts with local entities. - Any counties or reservations that have a master contract with the State of Montana DPHHS may be awarded a task order to provide WIC services locally, covering an agreed upon region (may include several counties) where this is in the best interest of the Montana WIC program. - The lead agency requesting and accepting the task order must be fully able to provide all WIC services and provide adequate oversight of any satellite or outlying clinics in their region.
+Sub-contracts for service delivery require approval by the State Director. - WIC contracts may also be awarded based on competitive bidding process, or Request for Proposal (RFP). - Determination of service site delivery (clinic locations and schedules) will be made by the lead local agency holding the contract or task order for the region.
+Consideration shall be given to: - Placement of the location in the Affirmative Action Plan. - Potentially eligible population. - o Interest or demand by the residents; and/or, - Feasibility and cost effectiveness. - Opening additional sites within a region requires an application to be submitted to the State for review and approval. - Closing existing sites, or significantly changing the location of an existing site, requires completion of a Civil Rights Impact Analysis which is covered in policy A. Civil Rights/Non-Discrimination and Complaints within Section.
 II Local, XI.
 Civil Rights.